 If there’s a higher risk of NTDs developing, a daily dose of 5 mg might be recommended by your doctor.

 Note that folic acid supplements can mask a vitamin B12 deficiency — another key nutrient for fertility.
 This is because it can improve your symptoms so much that they’re not noticeable.
-Speak to your doctor if you’re concerned about this or check your B vitamin levels with a blood test.
+Speak to your doctor if you’re concerned about this or check folate levels at home with a vitamins blood test.

 Vitamin B12 and fertility